zoglo/Choices/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
+Using https://jsfiddle.net/ to create a minimal reproducible example.

+Otherwise

 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'